rozlynboutin/microbiome_helper/16S-tutorial-(chemerin).md

 **Q6)** What is the mean percent of reads retained after this step, based on the output in the log file ("nonChimeraCallsPercent" column)?

-**Q7)** What percent of reads was retained for sample 75CMK8KO after **all** the filtering steps (HINT: you'll need to compare the original number of reads to the number of reads output by chimeraFilter.pl)?
+**Q7)** What percent of reads was retained for sample 75CMK8KO after **all** the filtering steps (HINT: you'll need to compare the original number of reads to the number of reads output by chimera_filter_usearch61.pl)?

 ## Run open-reference OTU picking pipeline